Daggett, Michigan

 Daggett is a village in Menominee County of the U.S. state of Michigan.
-The population was 258 at the 2010 census.
+The population was 201 at the 2020 census, down from 258 in 2010.
 The village is located within Daggett Township and is part of the Marinette, WI–MI Micropolitan Statistical Area.

 History

-Daggett was originally named Section 25.
-The name Daggett either refers Elmira Daggett, a New York native that came to the area to visit her brother and is then said to have become the village's first postmistress, or to postmistress Clara Daggett's father (a native of Elmira, New York), the father-in-law of the village's founder, Thomas Faulkner.
+Daggett was originally named "Section 25".
+The name "Daggett" refers either to Elmira Daggett, a New York native who came to the area to visit her brother and is then said to have become the village's first postmistress, or to postmistress Clara Daggett's father (a native of Elmira, New York), the father-in-law of the village's founder, Thomas Faulkner.